lxwulf/PROJECT-323/STD-ROLE/README.md

 ## Requirements

-The only requirements are mitogen plugin and a linux os like fedora.
+The only requirements are the mitogen plugin and a linux os like fedora.

 ## Role Variables

 The role variables are in `STD-ROLE/vars/main.yml`.
-The host variable are in my ssh-config file and in `STD-ROLE/group_vars/dev.yml` which is not included.
-You can setup your own file which must have the same name as the group defined in the `hosts` file.
-The `target` variable in the playbook(s) are always the for the command line option `--extra-vars`.

 ### Example